When clients hire copywriters, they’re looking for implementation. For website content, ads, emails, brochures, packaging copy… In short, assets.

 Suzie:

-When you have a good brand positioning and you’re first to market, you’re usually in a really, really good position unless you haven’t developed the best positioning, the right price and the best product.
+When you’re first to market, you’re usually in a really, really good position unless you haven’t developed the best positioning, the right price, and the best product.

-And you can think about perhaps Blackberry had a very strong positioning around safety – your data was safe with Blackberry.
-But then Apple, with their iPhone, came in and they didn’t go after the same positioning.
-They went after a different positioning, which is all the accessibility of the apps and the simplicity of being able to do so many things so easily on your phone.
+And you can think about perhaps Blackberry had a very strong positioning around data security.
+When Apple came in with their iPhone, they didn’t go after the same positioning.
+They went after a different positioning: the accessibility of the apps and the simplicity of doing so many things so easily on your phone.

-So it’s very rare.
+So de-positioning is very rare.
 I can’t think of many examples where a strong brand with good positioning was faced with another brand that just slapped on the same positioning and said, ‘Oh no, actually we’re the brand that does this.’

 There are knockoffs and there are fast adapts.